1fmusic/tedTalkRecommender/README.md

 You enter the keywords, or words from the title.
 Then, it returns your talk's title and url along with 5 similar ted talks (urls) that are similar to yours.

+# Prep and push into an elasticsearch database

+I gave a talk at the Devfest DC 2019 where I discussed taking our ted talk data and model results and ingesting them into an elasticsearch index so that we can use Kibana to view our results and search the data.
+The last notebook is the code that prepares our dataframe for ingestion (some cleaning).
+I show several examples for various ways to get data of this type (one big dataframe) into elasticsearch since most tutorials focus on other types of streaming data.

+[ted_talks_2_elastic_slides.ipynb][7]